-The Site is been intensively used for farming.
-It is run as a low input/ low yield grazing and pasture harvesting enterprise.
+The Site has not been intensively used for farming.
+It has been run as a low input/ low yield grazing and pasture harvesting enterprise.

-- avoiding development, and/or fragmentation which; - a. forecloses the ability to make appropriate use of that land for primary production; and/or - b. results in reverse sensitivity effects that limit or precludes primary production. - 2.
-N/A tourism, employment and recreational development in rural areas, and; - 3.
+- avoiding development, and/or fragmentation which: - forecloses the ability to make appropriate use of that land for primary production; and/or - b. results in reverse sensitivity effects that limit or precludes primary production. - N/A tourism, employment and recreational development in rural areas, and; - 3.
 N/A rural land use intensification

-The Site is limited in its productive potential and will remain so, given the costs of increasing production for a small block, and the constraints relating to location surrounding by urban residential and rural lifestyle uses; relatively small site; and wet onsite conditions especially in winter.
+The Site is limited in its productive potential and will remain so, given the costs of increasing production for a small block.